scalableinternetservices/ucsb_website/_slide_src/07_high_availability_and_client_side_caching.md

 When `cache-control: no-cache` is provided as a header to a HTTP response the browser and intermediate proxy-caches:

-* must not use the respose to satisfy a subsequent request without successful revalidation with the origin server
+* must not use the response to satisfy a subsequent request without successful revalidation with the origin server

-Useful to force the browser and intermediate chaches to check for updated content.
+Useful to force the browser and intermediate caches to check for updated content.

 ---